A Global view of Normalized Difference Vegetation Index (NDVI) Anomaly in crop-growing regions from 2000 to 2021

 Conditions in certain regions of the globe are suitable for growing particular crops but weather can alter the growing conditions in those regions throughout the year.
 Satellite data can gauge the health of plants, which is a good indicator of crop productivity.
-The satellite imagery used in this visualization shows changes in vegetation in regions where maize, rice, soybeans, summer wheat and winter wheat are grown.
+The satellite imagery used in this visualization shows changes in vegetation in regions where maize, rice, soybeans, spring wheat and winter wheat are grown.

 The Normalized Difference Vegetation Index (NDVI) measures how dense and green plant leaves are which suggests overall vegetative health.
 Scientists calculate average NDVI values over a span of years to find out what is normal at each time of year.
 They then compare the current NDVI value for each day of year to the average computed over the set of base years to determine if the areas are more or less productive than the average.
 This comparison, called the NDVI Anomaly, is used in this visualization showing the changes in global crop production between 2000 and 2021.
 The NDVI anomaly images are useful as a measure of drought when compared to 'normal' plant health.
 In this visualization, regions where crops are more productive than average are shown by shades of green where the brightest colors are the most productive.
 Areas of drought are shown in shades of orange, with the most severe drought being the brightest orange/yellow.